-Once you’ve found high-quality products to sell online, you can add products to your store with one click.
+Once you’ve found high-quality dropship products to sell online, you can add them to your store with one click.
 You can make edits to the product descriptions as you see fit.

 AliExpress is a popular Chinese marketplace that makes it easy to find dropshipping products for your store.
 The thing to remember is that it is a B2C marketplace like Amazon or eBay.
 Not all AliExpress shops offer dropshipping services, you won’t find them on Alibaba, either.